Peepshow (album)

-Peepshow is the ninth studio album by English rock band Siouxsie and the Banshees, released in September 1988 on Polydor.
+Peepshow is the ninth studio album by the English rock band Siouxsie and the Banshees, released in the United Kingdom on 5 September 1988 by Polydor Records.
 It was their first record as a quintet.
 With the arrival of multi-instrumentalist Martin McCarrick and guitarist Jon Klein, the group recorded a multifaceted album with a variety of influences.
-It included the singles "Peek-a-Boo", "the Killing Jar" and "The Last Beat of My Heart".
+Peepshow included three singles "Peek-a-Boo", "The Killing Jar" and "The Last Beat of My Heart".

+Upon release, the album was critically acclaimed: praise centred around the unpredictability of the orchestrations and new nuances in Siouxsie Sioux's voice.
 The record was a commercial success, peaking at No. 20 in the UK, and No. 68 on the US Billboard 200 chart in the week of 3 December 1988.
 It spent a total of 20 weeks on that chart.
-"Peek-a-Boo" reached number one on the Billboard Alternative Songs chart and "the Killing Jar" got the number two spot.
+"Peek-a-Boo" became the band's first American hit and reached number 53 on the Billboard Hot 100 chart.
+"Peek-a-Boo" also reached number one on the Billboard Alternative Songs chart and "the Killing Jar" got the number two spot.

-Praise centred around the unpredictability of the orchestrations and new nuances in Siouxsie's voice.
-The album was later remastered and reissued on CD with bonus tracks in October 2014.
-A 180g vinyl reissue, remastered from the original ¼” tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in December 2018.

-It is the subject of the 2018 book Peepshow by Samantha Bennett, part of the 33 1/3 series.
+It is the subject of the 2018 book Peepshow by Samantha Bennett, part of the 33⅓ series.

 Music

 Music journalist Parke Puterbaugh described "Peek-a-Boo" as a "collage of sound that incorporates a backward percussion track" with the voice bouncing from channel to channel.
 "The Killing Jar" opens with "a faint splash of reggae" and then the music dissolves into a trancelike drone in the style of Brian Eno.
 "Scarecrow" has a "Middle-Eastern feel" and the first side rushes to a climax in "Burn-Up", with cello and drums "simulating a train's mounting momentum".
+On "Turn to Stone" and "Rhapsody", Siouxsie Sioux sang in high falsetto.

+Release

+The record was a commercial success, peaking at No. 20 in the UK, and No. 68 on the US Billboard 200 chart in the week of 3 December 1988.
+It spent a total of 20 weeks on that chart.

+The lead single "Peek-a-Boo" reached number one on the Billboard Alternative Songs chart and "the Killing Jar" got the number two spot.

+The album was remastered and reissued on CD with bonus tracks in October 2014.
+A 180g vinyl reissue, remastered from the original ¼” tapes and cut half-speed at Abbey Road Studios by Miles Showell, was released in December 2018.

 Critical reception

+Upon release, the album was critically acclaimed: praise centred around the unpredictability of the orchestrations and new nuances in Siouxsie Sioux's voice.